|AAUW American Fellowships-Dissertation Fellowship||

 Offers financial and mentoring support to individuals with a background in a STEM field who have an interest in teaching in a high-need secondary school.

-Award Value: A $30,000 stipend, with tuition arrangements varying by campus in Pennsylvania (University of Pennsylvania, Duquesne, or West Chester University).
+Award Value: A $32,000 stipend, with tuition arrangements varying by campus in Pennsylvania (University of Pennsylvania, Duquesne, or West Chester University).

 Supports summer research or summer coursework in Switzerland for undergraduate or graduate students in all fields.